Learn to Meditate the Hard Way

 How to Meditate the Hard Way

-When I first started meditating, focusing on my breath, felt uncomfortable and unnatural.
-Over time it became more comfortable, but even after many years, at times, it can feel strange during the beginning of a meditation session—especially if experimenting with different breathing techniques.
+When I first started meditating, focusing on my breath felt uncomfortable and unnatural.
+Over time, it became more comfortable, but even after many years, it can feel strange during the beginning of a meditation session—especially if experimenting with different breathing techniques.

 At the beginning of a meditation, deep breathing is a great way to clear your lungs and enrich your body with oxygen.
-To do this, simply breathe in deep through your nose and hold the air in your lungs for 5-10 seconds.
+To do this, breathe in deeply through your nose and hold the air in your lungs for 5-10 seconds.
 Exhaling can be done through your mouth as if letting out a big sigh.
 Another method is to exhale through the nose.
-I tend to do both methods, but just experiment with it and see how it feels.
+I tend to do both methods but experiment with it and see how it feels.

 Benefits of Meditating Without Distraction

 One benefit of meditating without distraction is that it allows you to get into a deeper meditative state.
 Now you have to face yourself head-on and actively let go of your thoughts and desires, and there’s no reprieve of music, guidance, or peaceful sounds to fall back on.
 Here are some benefits of meditating without distractions:

 - Avoiding distraction is a faster way to go in a deep meditation state.

 - The deeper the meditation, the more profound the experiences can become.